mareklarek/webos10-homescreen-customization/README.md

 # Customizing the LG WebOS 10/WebOS25 Homescreen

-A guide to removing unwanted UI elements and replacing the hero banner image on WebOS 10 (Rockhopper / Starfish), using a bind-mount overlay — no permanent changes to the read-only filesystem.
+A guide to removing unwanted UI elements and replacing the hero banner image on WebOS 10/ WebOS25 (Rockhopper / Starfish) using a bind-mount overlay — no permanent changes to the read-only filesystem.

 # Before / After
 ## Before